MokkoFm/book-parsing/readme.md

 python render_website.python
 ```
 You can find your own library by link: [http://127.0.0.1:5500/pages/index1.html](http://127.0.0.1:5500/pages/index1.html).
-You library can work offline.
+You library can work offline as well.

 ### Purpose